-Management estimates that mining operations will cease at Corihuarmi in the first quarter of 2017 without the delineation of additional ore-grade mineralization.
-However, a planned exploration and resource definition drilling campaign in 2015 is expected to result in further extensions to mine life.
+Currently, management estimates that mining operations will cease at Corihuarmi in mid 2019 without the delineation of additional ore-grade mineralization.
+However, an ongoing drilling campaign is expected to result in further extensions to mine life.

-The Company has also acquired a strategic lease, Tambo Nuevo 11, which hosts an eastward extension to the Susan pit.
-This lease (ex-Geologix, ex-Rae Wallace), under recent title to Sanborn Resources Ltd., expired and was duly immediately staked by Minera IRL at the start of 2015 once it's availability had been published on the local Peruvian INGEMMET web-page.
+The Company has also acquired a strategic lease, Tambo Nuevo, which hosts an eastward extension to the Susan pit.
+This lease (ex-Geologix, ex-Rae Wallace), under recent title to Sanborn Resources Ltd., expired and was immediately staked by Minera IRL in early 2015, once it's availability had been published on the local

+Peruvian INGEMMET web-page.
 This primary target is the eastern scree slope of the Susan deposit.
 Intensely altered siliceous material shed from Susan has formed a significant deposit of mineralized scree.
 The material is similar to scree mined on the southwestern flank of Susan.
-The area is planned to be evaluated by drilling during 2015.

-Figure 11 Current and future areas of mine production (panoramic photo looking north, May 2015).
+Figure 3 Current and future areas of mine production (panoramic photo looking north, May 2015).

-Figure 12 Susan and Diana pits showing mined scree slope in foreground, September 2014.
+Figure 4 Susan and Diana pits showing mined scree slope in foreground, September 2014.